• 1-3 Days Delivery

 Heavy Crack Stitching Kit, for larger cracks

-Read our guide to repairing cracks in walls to identify and categorise the source, learn more of the crack stitching process and begin making repairs.
+Read our guide to repairing cracks in walls to identify and categorise the source, learn more about the crack stitching process and how to make repairs.

 Cracks around windows and doors

-Lintels are installed above most doors and windows as a form of structural support.
-Constructed from metal, timber, concrete or bricks, they provide extra support in weaker areas of a building.
+Lintels are structural supports that are installed above most doors and windows.
+Constructed from metal, timber, concrete or bricks, they support the weight above them to prevent the structure they’re installed above from collapsing.
 Failing lintels cause vertical, stepped cracks around windows and doors.
 As lintels fail over time, they generally bow downwards, forcing the brickwork up and inwards.

 So, how do you replace a brick lintel?
 The best way to repair lintel failure is by installing longer helical bars, a relatively simple exterior home maintenance task.
 You can read our guide on lintel repair for visual guidance, further installation details and more.